 “How do you survive such a long flight?!” is perhaps the questions I’m asked most.

-Living in Australia isn’t the ideal situation for a person with a case of wanderlust.
+Living in Australia isn’t the ideal situation for a person with a severe case of wanderlust.
 That is, a country where the closest International destination is 3.5 hours away; Asia is six, North America is fifteen and Europe is twenty-two hours.
 That makes for some really long flights, including one labeled as the longest flight in the world.

 In my opinion, your comfort on a flight begins with how you pack your carry-on luggage.
 Inside contains everything that will help you pass time and stay comfortable.

 After an airline lost my luggage last year I created a rather complicated carry-on routine, but for the past few months, I made a conscious decision to improve my habits and minimise my bag.

 Now, my in-flight essentials can be thrown together in just a few minutes and suits both the domestic traveller or international long-haul flyer.
 Here are the items I pack.

 From top: Michael Kors Jetset Travel Tote; Country Road Ribbed Sleeve Waterfall Cardigan;